Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Introduction

 Let us call an algebra $\La$ \emph{strongly $(n,d)$-rep\-re\-sen\-ta\-tion-di\-rect\-ed} if $\La$ is rep\-re\-sen\-ta\-tion-di\-rect\-ed and $(n,d)$-rep\-re\-sen\-ta\-tion-fi\-nite.
 As a corollary of our previous results we show that if $A$ is strongly $(n,d_1)$-rep\-re\-sen\-ta\-tion-di\-rect\-ed, $B$ is strongly $(n,d_2)$-rep\-re\-sen\-ta\-tion-di\-rect\-ed, $P$ is a simple projective $A$-module and $I$ is a simple injective $B$-module then $\La= B \glue[P][I] A$ is strongly $(n,d)$-rep\-re\-sen\-ta\-tion-di\-rect\-ed for some $d$.
 By iterating this result, many new examples can be constructed.
 Moreover, while the global dimension $d$ of $\La$ in general is difficult to compute, we show that in some simple cases we have $d=d_1+d_2$.

-This paper is divided in four parts.
+This paper is divided into four parts.
 In the first part of the paper we introduce some basic notation and give a motivating example in detail.
 In the second part, given two rep\-re\-sen\-ta\-tion-di\-rect\-ed algebras $A$ and $B$, we describe our method of gluing of algebras and the associated results.
 In the third part we introduce $n$-fractured subcategories and describe how they are affected by gluing under certain conditions.
 In the fourth part of this paper we use these constructions to prove our results about the existence of $(n,d)$-rep\-re\-sen\-ta\-tion-fi\-nite algebras.
 Most results are proved using standard techniques of representation theory: see for example the books \cite{ARS}, \cite{ASS} as well as the survey article \cite{RIN}.
-Many examples are given throughout. \\

-\textbf{Acknowledgements.} The author wishes to thank his advisor Martin Herschend for the constant support and suggestions during the preparation of this article.
-Moreover he wishes to thank Andrea Pasquali for offering helpful suggestions about the manuscript.
+Many examples are given throughout.
+We also include a list of terminology with reference to their definition in the text as well as an index of symbols at the end of this paper.